jamesjwu/quinelang/README.md

 1. Take your input set (say [1,2,3,-6,8]) and your integer [5].
 2. Preprocess the input through a python or C subset sum calculator, and record the output.
-3. Put the output into a file:
+3. Put the output into a file, and run it!
+Spectacular!
 ```
 [2,3]
 ```
-4. Run it with the quinelang compiler!
-Spectacular!